22 Best Argentina Travel Tips

 Read carefully, as I have one of the most important Argentina travel tips for you.

-First of all, don’t exchange money at the bank in your home country, or at your hotel in Argentina (only do it as a last resort).
+First of all, don’t exchange money at the bank in your home country or at your hotel in Argentina (only do it as a last resort).
 The exchange rate is really bad.

-Instead, try to exchange your US dollars or Euro at the mercado azul (blue market) – basically the black market.
-The exchange rate is much better, and you can get almost twice as much for a dollar at the blue market vs the official rate.
-Make sure to check the exchange rate for the dólar oficial (official exchange rate) on sites such as XE.com and compare it to the rate of the dólar informal (also know as the blue dollar) – you can do that on sites such as Ambito.
+Make sure to check the exchange rate for the dólar official (official exchange rate) on sites such as XE.com (they also have a good phone app) and compare it to the rate of the dólar informal (also known as the blue dollar)—you can do that on sites such as Ambito.

-To give you an idea, when I changed USD at the black market in 2015, I got an exchange rate of 14 ARS to $1 USD, versus the official rate of 8 ARS to $1 USD.
-At the time of writing, the official exchange rate is about 124 ARS to $1 USD, whereas a blue dollar is sold for 226 ARS.
+To give you an idea, when I changed USD on the black market in 2015, I got an exchange rate of 14 ARS to $1 USD versus the official rate of 8 ARS to $1 USD.

-To exchange your USD at the blue dollar rate in Buenos Aires, look for an arbolito (literally “small tree” but it is used to refer to a money changer in Argentina).
+To exchange your USD at the blue dollar rate in Buenos Aires, look for an arbolito (literally “small tree,” but it is used to refer to a money changer in Argentina).
 There are many in the area of Microcentro in Buenos Aires – chances are you will hear them call around “cambio!” (exchange).

 In other towns and cities, the best way to find a blue dollar exchange is by hearsay – ask at your hotel or hostel.
 That’s how I found one in Mendoza.